Sales Administrator (right)

 I was working in the care industry and had gone as far as I wanted to go.
 I had always wanted to improve my skills in admin.
 I applied to be an apprentice Local Area Advisor at Broadland and quickly learnt lots of new skills.
 I received a great deal of support from my colleagues and my NVQ tutor, and was given many opportunities to progress in my career.
 Starting as an apprentice with Broadland is the best decision I could ever have made.

-Jack Harvey, our Maintenance Team Leader, achieved the CIH (Chartered Institute of Housing) Level 3 Certificate in Housing Practice in November 2019.
+Jack Harvey, Local Delivery Manager, achieved the CIH (Chartered Institute of Housing) Level 3 Certificate in Housing Practice in November 2019.
 Jack joined Broadland in 2009 as an apprentice carpenter and qualified as a carpenter in May 2011.
-He was promoted to Senior Multi-Skilled Operative in 2017.
-Following a successful 3-month secondment, Jack was appointed Maintenance Team Leader in January 2019.
-He covers both the Norwich and King’s Lynn areas.
+He was promoted to Senior Multi-Skilled Operative in 2017, and then Maintenance Team Leader in January 2019.

 It was hard work to achieve this qualification, because I started from zero, but it’s well worth it and not bad for someone with a tradesman’s background!

 Income Recovery Assistant (left)